Q. What are my rates and charges used for?

 Q. How are waste charges calculated?

 A. Not necessarily.
-While Council’s total general rate revenue will be capped at 2.5%, general rates may be more or less than 2.5% depending on the change in your property valuation.
+While Council’s total general rate revenue will be capped at 2.25% in 2018-19, general rates may increase by more or less than 2.25% depending on the change in your property valuation.
+Find out more about the State Government's rate cap system on the Vic Councils website here.

 Q. How do valuations affect my rates?